groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/java/add/avi.md

     title_right: "System Requirements"
     content_right: |
         GroupDocs.Metadata for Java APIs are supported on all major platforms and operating systems.
-Before executing the code below, please make sure that you have the following prerequisites installled on your system.
+Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environment: NetBeans, Intellij IDEA, Eclipse etc